imagrawalpalak/GCTformer/README.md

 ## Datasets

-This google drive link can be used to download the data - https://drive.google.com/drive/folders/1OL8KlCkjwBRpfZi2sZxPsmFPum1CcbnG?usp=drive_link
+This google drive link can be used to download the datasets - https://drive.google.com/drive/folders/1OL8KlCkjwBRpfZi2sZxPsmFPum1CcbnG?usp=drive_link

 The following datasets are supported:
 - **BJ500**: Urban traffic data from Beijing, sampled every 5 minutes.